ivanursul/ivanursul/_posts/2019-01-05-serverless-telegram-chat-bot.markdown

 ### Step 2: Install Serverless

-The fist thing you need to do is install the **serverless** framework:
+The first thing you need to do is install the **serverless** framework:

 ```
 npm install -g serverless